uw-cmg/StructOpt/docs/calculators/index.rst

 STEM
 ----

+The STEM software is included in the StructOpt repository.

 References:  http://pubs.acs.org/doi/abs/10.1021/acsnano.5b05722

 Creating Your Own Module
 ------------------------

-Any forward simulation that takes an atomic model as input and outputs a "fitness" value that can be interpreted as a measure of "goodness" of the structure can be integrated into StructOpt.
+Any forward simulation that takes an atomic model as input and outputs a "fitness" value that can be interpreted as a measure of "goodness" of a structure can be integrated into StructOpt.
 Contact the developers by making an issue on github to get in touch with us.